-Annie accepts instructions across all Chambers’ core areas, with a particular interest in clinical negligence, personal injury, professional negligence, health and safety, and inquests and inquiries.
+Annie accepts instructions across all Chambers’ core areas, with a particular interest in clinical negligence, personal injury, inquests and inquiries and professional discipline.
 She joined Chambers in October 2022, following the successful completion of pupillage.

-Annie has a busy court practice, regularly appearing in a variety of trials and hearings in the High Court and the County Court.
-She prides herself on her effective advocacy and excellent client service.
+Annie regularly appears in a variety of trials and hearings in the High Court, the County Court and Coroner’s Courts.
+She prides herself on her effective oral and written advocacy and excellent client service.

-Prior to pupillage, Annie read Law at the University of Cambridge, graduating with a Double First Class degree in 2019.
-She subsequently completed an LLM at the University of Cambridge and achieved a First Class with Distinction, coming top of her cohort with a particular focus on Advanced Private Law and Law and Medicine.
-Annie has continued her academic research alongside her career at the Bar and has published articles both as a sole author and in collaboration with academics from the Faculty of Law at Cambridge University, Addenbrookes Hospital and THIS Institute.
+Prior to pupillage, Annie graduated with a Double First Class degree in law from the University of Cambridge.
+She also has an LLM from the University of Cambridge, coming top of her cohort.
+Annie has continued her academic research alongside her career at the Bar and has published articles both as a sole author and in collaboration with academics in both law and medicine.

 Personal Injury

-She provides concise and thorough advice and drafting at all stages of personal injury litigation and has particular experience navigating complex medical issues in conference with experts.
+She provides advice and drafting at all stages of personal injury litigation and has particular experience navigating complex medical issues in conference with experts.
+She has a growing interest in quantum in high-value personal injury claims and is increasingly instructed to draft Schedules of Loss and Counter-Schedules in such claims.

 Examples of her recent work include: